-Michael Galbreth recently joined the Haslam College of Business as the new head of the Department of Business Analytics and Statistics.
+Michael Galbreth recently joined the Haslam College of Business as the new head of the Department of Business Analytics and Statistics and the Pilot Chair of Excellence.
 He assumes the position this summer.

 Galbreth joins Haslam from the University of South Carolina, where he held various professorship and administrative roles within the management science department over the previous 12 years.
 His research has been published extensively within the field of analytics and operations management, and he currently serves on the editorial boards of four leading research journals.

 “Mike’s research acumen is renowned,” Charles Noble, associate dean for faculty and research and Jerry and Kay Henry Professor, says.
 “He has chaired a department previously, and he has also won multiple teaching awards.
 His expertise will propel business analytics and statistics at Haslam across every level.”